chrismyers2000/MeshAdv-Pi-Hat/README.md

 ```
 ## LoRa Setup:

 - You must now set the LoRa Region to be able to start using Meshtastic.
 [CLICK HERE](https://meshtastic.org/docs/getting-started/initial-config/#set-regional-settings) for info on how to set region settings.
 Please note: Linux-Native is currently unable to connect over bluetooth or to the Apple app.
 All other methods are working.

+# GPS

+   - The recommended GPS is the ATGM336H module.
+With it you can utilize the PPS output for very precise time keeping, useful for running an NTP server alongside Meshtastic.
+   - You can use any GPS that outputs NMEA sentences using UART.
+3.3V and 5V modules can be used by moving jumper J3 to the correct position.
+   - Start by following the official instructions to get the GPS working with meshtasticd [CLICK HERE](https://meshtastic.org/docs/hardware/devices/linux-native-hardware/#uart-raspberry-pi)
+   - PPS output: Starting 1/1/25 all V1.1 boards have GPS PPS routed to GPIO 23 (pin 16).